MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/fiji_tutorial_2.md

 ---

-### Rember: The Image Analysis Workflow: A Path to Results
+### Remember: The Image Analysis Workflow: A Path to Results

 An image analysis workflow is a sequence of operations that transforms your raw image into quantitative results.
 While there are often several ways to reach your goal, a typical workflow involves: